airtai/faststream/docs/docs/en/getting-started/integrations/fastapi/index.md

 ### Custom lifespan

-Otherwise, if you want to has multiple connections to different broker instances, you should start routers independently in your custom lifespan
+Otherwise, if you want to has multiple connections to different broker instances, you can just include them separately to the app (each router has own broker and connection in this case)

 {! includes/getting_started/integrations/fastapi/multiple_lifespan.md !}